Search Filters

 ACL-SPORTS Randomized Control Trial 1- and 2-Year Clinical and Functional Outcomes in Women: 100% Return-to-Sport Rates and High Outcome Scores, but No Between Group Differences

-Jacob J. Capin, PhD, PT, DPT, MS, UNITED STATES Celeste Dix, PT, PhD, DPT, UNITED STATES Angela H. Smith, DPT, UNITED STATES Jessica L. Johnson, DPT, PhD, UNITED STATES Amelia J. H. Arundale, PT, PhD, DPT, SCS, AUSTRIA Ryan Zarzycki, PT, DPT, UNITED STATES Lynn Snyder-Mackler, PT, ScD, FAPTA, UNITED STATES
+Jacob J. Capin, PhD, PT, DPT, MS, UNITED STATES Celeste Dix, PT, PhD, DPT, UNITED STATES Angela H. Smith, DPT, UNITED STATES Jessica L. Johnson, DPT, PhD, UNITED STATES Amelia J. H. Arundale, PT, PhD, DPT, SCS, UNITED STATES Ryan Zarzycki, PT, DPT, UNITED STATES Lynn Snyder-Mackler, PT, ScD, FAPTA, UNITED STATES

 University of Delaware, Newark, DE, UNITED STATES